afyber/cursed-game/CONTRIBUTING.md

 // filename.ext, description
 ```

+* Files should end with a single blank line.

 * Try to write code that "documents itself" by using clear function and variable names.

 * Local variables, functions, classes, and most other names should use snake-case, e.g. `int thing_one;` and `void do_action();`.